PrimeDeviation/open-instructor/README.md

 ## License

-Open Interpreter is licensed under the MIT License.
+Open Instructor is licensed under the MIT License.
 You are permitted to use, copy, modify, distribute, sublicense and sell copies of the software.

 **Note**: This software is not affiliated with OpenAI.